 Rosina has moved to Alta California to live with her wealthy Aunt Bartolo.
 As the opera begins, Rosina has just arrived in town from Spain and she and Aunt Bartolo are seen on the street outside Aunt Bartolo's house.
 Rosina and a handsome young man (Almaviva) spy each other and are instantly smitten with one another.
 While Aunt Bartolo stops to adjust her shoe, Rosina tries to communicate with Almaviva to no avail.
 Aunt Bartolo whisks Rosina into the house.
 A few moments later, Rosina appears with a note, which she unsuccessfully tries to pass to Almaviva.
 Aunt Bartolo is suspicious and intervenes, ordering Rosina back into the house.
 Frustrated, Almaviva leaves, not noticing his old friend and confidant, Figaro, who has seen everything.

 Figaro introduces himself, declaring that he is so much more than a barber!
 He knows everything, sees everything, and can solve any problem-that is why he is in such demand.
-Almaviva is a wealthy ranchero who wants for nothing, and explains that he is in love with Rosina-but Figaro already knows.
+Almaviva a wealthy ranchero, who wants for nothing, explains that he is in love with Rosina-but Figaro already knows.
 As they are talking, Rosina appears in the window of the house and waves a note, which she quickly drops to the ground, just as Aunt Bartolo begins to question her about what she is doing.
 She denies ever having a note, but she hurries off downstairs to find out what fluttered out the window.
 Almaviva has already scooped it up, before Aunt Bartolo arrives.
 Aunt Bartolo, assuming that the wind blew it away, shrugs and disappears back into the house.
-Almaviva is overjoyed to receive Rosina's note, until he discovers that it is entirely in Spanish.
-Rosina, you see, speaks only Spanish, as she recently moved from Spain.
-But Almaviva, the son of a Mexican ranchero was born in Alta California, and his Spanish is very limited.
-Figaro, brilliant and bilingual, translates the note in which she professes her affection for Almaviva, but reveals that her Aunt Bartolo wants to marry her off to the nephew of one her rich friends.
-Incredibly moved, Almaviva serenades Rosina from the street.